tracking-exposed/youchoose.ai/content/analysis/business.md

 The only other actor with a similar intention of replacing YouTube recommendations is our partner [Tournesol.app](https://tournesol.app/)

 **Our real competitor is YouTube itself.** They added some [customizability features](https://support.google.com/youtube/answer/6342839?hl=en&co=GENIE.Platform%3DAndroid) to their algorithm over the past year.
+Twitter is

 They might also attack us, by obfuscating their code to break our extension, removing it from the Google Store or through legal actions.